traycerai/dotfiles/README.md

 ### GitHub org cloning script

-To clone FluxNinja, run: `gh_clone_all.sh fluxninja $HOME/work`.
+To clone Traycer, run: `gh_clone_all.sh traycerai $HOME/work`.
 This step is performed automatically on installation.

 ### Git pull all repos script

-To update all repos in a directory, run: `pull_all.sh $HOME/work/fluxninja`.
+To update all repos in a directory, run: `pull_all.sh $HOME/work/traycerai`.
 This step is performed automatically on auto-updates.

 ## Preparing your terminal